David Brings God’s Ark to Jerusalem

 • Southeast Asia

 D and J are building relationships with an unreached people group in Southeast Asia.
-Their hope is to see a new community of believers grow through intentional disciple-making and personal connection.
+They hope to see a new community of believers grow through intentional disciple-making and personal connection.

 JOSEPH BRADFORD IV